WooliesX Online B2B & Retail Marketing Strategy 🧺

 - The other critical factor is the huge data available, especially in retail.
 AI systems – especially machine learning – thrive on large, rich data sets.
 When inputting the data, the systems analyses trends, patterns, and correlations that no human analyst could ever find.

-Suitability of AI on Retail Business
+Suitability of IT For Retail Pricing & Business Models

 - Retail pricing optimisation is a sophisticated undertaking, requiring data analysis at a basic level for each customer, product and transaction.